EmptyRave/EyeBombing/# Proximity and  Continuation.md

 ![Bricks](https://github.com/EmptyRave/EyeBombing/blob/master/IMG_20161008_181429.jpg "Bricks")

-I used this image as i tried to capture continuation aswell as proximity, I attempted this by focusing in on the first brick alowing the rest of the bricks to becoming more obscured.
+I used this image as I tried to capture continuation aswell as proximity, I attempted this by focusing in on the first brick alowing the rest of the bricks to becoming more obscured.

 ### _Heater_

 ![Heater](https://github.com/EmptyRave/EyeBombing/blob/master/IMG_20161008_181601.jpg "Heaters")

-This is an image of a wall heater i decided to use this picture as I feel the angel of the shot helps to display continuation, aswell as the contrast of the colours within the image blend well together.
+This is an image of a wall heater I decided to use this picture as I feel the angle of the shot helps to display continuation, aswell as the contrast of the colours within the image blend well together.

 ### _Radiator_

 ![Radiator](https://github.com/EmptyRave/EyeBombing/blob/master/IMG_20161008_181959.jpg "Radiator")

-This is my favourite image of the series this is due to the deception the camera has created by being angeled over the radiator, I feel this gives the picture alot of depth and repition which ties in proximity and continuation. aswell as this the shadows created by surrouding lighting which is hitting the white radiator gives off a three-dimensional effect.
+This is my favourite image of the series this is due to the deception the camera has created by being angled over the radiator, I feel this gives the picture alot of depth and repition which ties in proximity and continuation.
+In addition, as the shadows created by surrouding lighting which is hitting the white radiator, it gives off a three-dimensional effect.

 ### _Stairs_

 ![Stairs](https://github.com/EmptyRave/EyeBombing/blob/master/IMG_20161008_181743.jpg "Stairs")

-Here i have captured an image of a staircase, the picture displays a good example of continuation with the stairs exending with the image this also conveys proximity, with the final stairs appearing alot smaller and fainter than the closer ones which you can see the texture on the carpet.
+Here I have captured an image of a staircase, the picture displays a good example of continuation with the stairs extending with the image; this also conveys proximity, with the final stairs appearing alot smaller and fainter than the closer ones which you can see the texture on the carpet.

 ## Other Relevant Things (Content not by us)